The stereotype about angry vegans will never die, will it?

-- Have you ever asked advocates for equality among both genders, and LGBT community, why are they so angry when they go to streets and demand justice?
+- Have you ever asked advocates for women rights and the LGBT community, why are they so angry and loud when they go to streets and demand justice?

 The truth is that vegans are not so much angry as they are passionate.
-We are passionate about opening the eyes of people like you, who are still sleeping to the oppression animals are facing as I write this, blind to the destruction of our planet, blind to the mass manipulation that is created by people who deny the existence of scientific evidence, that clearly shows that a plant-based diet is the best for human well being and thriving.
+We are passionate about opening the eyes of people like you, who are still sleeping, to the oppression other animals are facing as I write this, blind to the destruction of our planet.

 Sure, we are angry.
-Anger puts people on the streets, demanding justice and protesting against those who oppress and enslave the innocent.
+Anger puts people on the streets demanding justice and protesting against those who oppress and enslave the innocent.
 Anger for injustice and racism is what put Martin Luther King Jr on the streets to hold peaceful protests.
-Anger for being broke is what motivated people to risk everything and open that business that later brought them millions.

 But that anger turns into passion really quickly.